A Basic Guide to Payroll Taxes – Get Clarity Now

 Calculating Net Pay

-Based on the allowances on her W-4, assume that your company should withhold 20% of her gross pay ($462) for federal taxes, and 5% ($115) for state taxes.
-Sally also pays $50 each pay period for her share of the company health insurance plan.
+According to her W-4, your company should withhold 20% of her gross pay for federal taxes ($462), and 5% for state taxes ($115).
+In addition, Sally contributes $50 per pay period toward her share of the company’s health insurance plan.